Pascal-Hub/sorting_algorithms/README.md

-# *C-Sorting algorithms & Big O*
+# C - Sorting algorithms & Big O

-*Learning Objectives:*
+Learning Objectives:

-- _At least four different sorting algorithms_
+* At least four different sorting algorithms
-- _What is the Big O notation, and how to evaluate the time complexity of an algorithm_
+* What is the Big O notation, and how to evaluate the time complexity of an algorithm
-- _How to select the best sorting algorithm for a given input_
+* How to select the best sorting algorithm for a given input
-- _What is a stable sorting algorithm_
+* What is a stable sorting algorithm